mason1999/python-projects/practice/pandas.md

 DataFrames are labelled two-dimensional data.
 They can be thought of as a list of `Series` with a shared index, they allow us to represent tabular data.

+- Note that while `DataFrame` can be created by a list of dictionaries, the  `keys` become the COLUMNS.
+Previously, the `keys` became the ROWS (indices) for a series.

 Let's create a `DataFrame` from a list of dictionaries:

     import pandas as pd